eserie/wax-ml/README.md

 access to in-memory data and allows the execution of JAX tractable functions such as `jit`, `grad`, `vmap`, or `pmap`.

-This mechanism is somewhat special in that it works with time series data.
+This mechanism is somewhat special in that it works with time-series data.

 The `wax.stream.Stream` object implements this idea.
 It uses python generators to **synchronize multiple streaming data streams** with potentially different temporal